BenJanecke/SpreadsheetGear.Fluent/README.md

 Caveat

-SpreadsheetGear Is not free you have to buy it wich means I cannot upload or Refrence the SpreadsheetGear assemblies directly from within this project therefore whis Project stricly only communicates with the SpreadsheetGear Interfaces.
+SpreadsheetGear Is not free you have to buy it wich means I cannot upload or Refrence the SpreadsheetGear assemblies directly from within this project therefore this Project stricly only communicates with the SpreadsheetGear Interfaces.

 Imaginaaation